cvitter/mattermost-jira-bridge/README.md

 ### JIRA

-The JIRA section has one setting for the base URL of your JIRA server.
+The `jira` section has one setting for the base URL of your JIRA server.
 This setting is used to generate links in messages the application posts to Mattermost.

 ```